 - Pythium blight.

-Making the case for using a mulching mower and leaving grass clippings on lawns (under the right conditions, as outlined above) goes beyond stating that no harm will be done.
-Leaving this residue where it falls can actually be good for your lawn, your health (if you believe in green living), and your pocketbook.
+Making a case for using a mulching mower and leaving grass clippings on lawns (under the right conditions, as outlined above) goes beyond stating that no harm will be done.
+Leaving this residue where it falls can be good for your lawn, your health (if you believe in green living), and your pocketbook.

 The nutrients provided by the grass clippings allow you to lower your dependence on chemical lawn fertilizers, thereby saving money.
 They are especially rich in nitrogen.
 And this natural form of nitrogen acts as a slow-release fertilizer.
 You will never have to worry about its burning your lawn.
 Nor will it cause harm to pets or children.